Frant Lease Extension - Free Consultation

 Increase your lease and increase your Frant property value

-Leasehold premises in Frant with more than 100 years outstanding on the lease are often referred to as ‘virtual freehold’.
+Leasehold premises in Frant with in excess of one hundred years outstanding on the lease are often referred to as ‘virtual freehold’.
 This is where the lease value the same as a freehold interest in your home.
-In such circumstances there is often little upside in purchasing the freehold unless savings on ground rent and estate charges merit it.
+In such circumstances there is often little upside in purchasing the reversionary interest unless savings on ground rent and estate charges merit it.

 Lender Requirement